mikeallen39/curious_vla/README.md

 For obvious reasons about a certain confernce, our recent schedule has been significantly affected 🤷, and the remaining components will be fully released by April 10.

-[4.10 Update]: (Uploading...)
-Data & Model in IL stage will be uploaded in https://huggingface.co/MashiroLn/Curious-VLA-dev.
+[4.13 Update]: (Updating...)
+Data & Model in IL stage have ben uploaded in https://huggingface.co/MashiroLn/Curious-VLA-dev.
+Quick Start doc is comming soon.

 - [ ] Whole Data Engine
 - [ ] Lightning-fast(15x throughput) reward function api server, and faster evaluation